21 Models and normal distributions

 • We observe just one of the many possible samples.

-• Every sample is likely to yield a different value for the sample statistic.
+• Every sample is likely to yield a different value for the statistic.

 • We observe just one of the many possible values for the statistic.

 In Chap.
-21, we saw that the proportion of red spins in \(15\) spins of a roulette wheel could vary; similarly, the mean spin from \(15\) spins could vary (Fig. 22.1).
-In both cases, these sampling distributions had a rough normal distribution or normal model shape.
-This was true for larger numbers of spins also (Figs. 21.1 and 21.2).
+20, we saw that the proportion of red spins in \(15\) spins of a roulette wheel could vary; similarly, the mean spin from \(15\) spins could vary (Fig. 21.1).
+In both cases, these sampling distributions had a rough normal distribution shape.
+This is true for larger numbers of spins also (Figs. 20.1 and 20.2).

-FIGURE 22.1: Sampling distributions for the proportion of red spins (left), and the mean of the numbers after \(15\) roulette wheel spins (right)
+FIGURE 21.1: Sampling distributions for the proportion of red spins (left), and the mean of the numbers after \(15\) roulette wheel spins (right) are approximate normal distributions.
+The solid lines are theoretical normal distributions.

 A model is a theoretical or ideal concept.
 A model skeleton isn't \(100\)% accurate and certainly not exactly like your skeleton; nonetheless, it suitably approximates reality.
 None of us probably have a skeleton exactly like the model, but the model is still useful and helpful.
 Likewise, no distribution has exactly a normal shape, but the model is still useful and helpful.
-The model is a way of describing a theoretical distribution in the population; it does not represent any particular sample of data.
+The model is a way of describing a theoretical distribution in the population.
+A model is a simple (but not overly simple) approximation to reality.

-The sampling distributions in Fig. 22.1 are not exactly normal distributions (only \(5\ 000\) sets of \(15\) spins are used), but are very close to a normal distribution, and certainly close enough for most purposes.
-Many sampling distributions have approximate normal distributions.
-In addition, many quantitative variables have approximate normal distributions too, such as heights of people.
+The histograms in Fig. 21.1 are not exactly normal distributions, but are very close to normal distributions, and certainly close enough for most purposes.
+Many, but not all, sampling distributions have approximate normal distributions.

-Two normal distributions: Diastolic blood pressure of $398$ Americans (left); the weight of $83$ male Leadbeater's possums (right).
-The solid lines are the model.
+Two normal distributions.
+Left: diastolic blood pressure of $398$ Americans.
+Right: the weight of $83$ male Leadbeater's possums.
+The solid lines are the approximate model for the variable in the population.

-Normal distributions are symmetric about the mean, and have a bell shape.
+Normal distributions have a shape that is symmetric about the mean, with a bell shape.
 Half the values are greater than the mean, and half the values are less than the mean.
 The total probability represented by a normal distribution is one (or \(100\)%).
-For example, every America has a diastolic blood pressure and so is represented somewhere in Fig. 22.2 (left panel); every male Leadbeater's possum has a weight and so is represented somewhere in Fig. 22.2 (right panel).
+For example, every sample will produce a sample proportion between \(0\) and \(1\) and so is represented somewhere in Fig. 21.1 (left panel); every America has a diastolic blood pressure and so is represented somewhere in Fig. 21.2 (left panel).

-In theory, no upper limits or lower limits exists for the variable modelled using a normal distribution.
-In practice, this is rarely true, but is usually never presents a problem.
-Consider the normal distributions in Fig. 22.2, for example.
-The normal distribution shown for the diastolic blood pressure (left panel) is a useful model for all values of diastolic blood pressure seen in practice.
-Similarly, the normal distribution shown for the weights of the possums (right panel) is a useful model for all possum weight likely to be seen.
+In theory, no upper limits or lower limits exists for a variable modelled using a normal distribution.
+In practice, this is rarely true, but usually never presents a problem.
+Consider the normal distributions in Fig. 21.2, for example.
+The normal distribution shown for the diastolic blood pressure (left panel) has no lower or upper limit in theory, but all practical values of diastolic blood pressure are captured by that part of the normal distribution shown.
+The normal distribution implies almost no-one has a diastolic blood pressure below 40 Hg or above 130 Hg.

 One of the most important properties of normal distributions is summarised in the \(68\)--\(95\)--\(99.7\) rule.